-CTE S Standards and Benchmarks 08.05 Identify and explain personal and long-term consequences of unethical or illegal behaviors in the workplace.
-08.06 Interpret and explain written organizational policies and procedures.
-09.0 Use information technology tools.
-The students will be able to: 09.01 Use personal information management (PIM) applications to increase workplace efficiency.
-09.02 Integrate available technological tools to expedite workflow including word processing, databases, reports, spreadsheets, multimedia presentations, electronic calendar, contacts, email, and internet applications.
-10.0 Solve problems using critical thinking skills, creativity and innovation.
-The students will be able to: 10.01 Employ critical thinking skills independently and in teams to solve problems and make decisions.
-10.02 Employ critical thinking and interpersonal skills to resolve conflicts.
-10.03 Identify and document workplace performance goals and monitor progress toward those goals.
-10.04 Conduct technical research to gather information necessary for decision-making.
-11.0 Use oral and written communication skills in creating, expressing and interpreting information and ideas.
-The students will be able to: 11.01 Design, develop and deliver formal and informal presentations by possibly using appropriate media to engage and inform diverse audiences.
-11.02 Interpret verbal and nonverbal cues/behaviors that enhance communication.
-11.03 Apply active listening skills to obtain and clarify information.
-11.04 Interpret tables and charts to support written and oral communications.
-11.05 Exhibit public relations skills that aid in achieving customer satisfaction.
-11.05 Exhibit public relations skills that aid in achieving customer satisfaction.
+Standards and Benchmarks 13.01 Employ critical thinking skills independently and in teams to solve problems and make decisions.
+13.02 Employ critical thinking and interpersonal skills to resolve conflicts.
+13.03 Identify and document workplace performance goals and monitor progress toward those goals.
+13.04 Conduct technical research to gather information necessary for decision-making.
+Use oral and written communication skills in creating, expressing and interpreting information and ideas. - The students will be able to: 14.01 Select and employ appropriate communication concepts and strategies to enhance oral and written communication in the workplace.
+14.02 Locate, organize and reference written information from various sources.
+14.03 Design, develop and deliver formal and informal presentations using appropriate media to engage and inform diverse audiences.
+14.04 Interpret verbal and nonverbal cues/behaviors that enhance communication.
+14.05 Apply active listening skills to obtain and clarify information.
+14.06 Develop and interpret tables and charts to support written and oral communications.
+14.07 Exhibit public relations skills that aid in achieving customer satisfaction.